ProtonMail/go-crypto/README.md

 ## pgpkeys-eu fork

+This soft fork of ProtonMail/go-crypto improves compatibility with older signatures by restoring code that was deprecated upstream.
+It is designed specifically for the needs of github.com/hockeypuck but may be useful for other projects.

-To use this soft fork, you should use the following replace directive in your `go.mod` file:
+To use, add the following replace directive to your `go.mod` file:

 ```
-replace github.com/ProtonMail/go-crypto => github.com/pgpkeys-eu/go-crypto v0.0.0-20230506215654-16de0cc09494
+replace github.com/ProtonMail/go-crypto => github.com/pgpkeys-eu/go-crypto v0.0.0-20230714160110-40edd8c9dfc3
 ```